StackStorm/st2vagrant/README.md

 One of the common use cases is pack development.
 In order to streamline a persistent local development environment, the following approach could be used:

+**Warning**

+Syncing the config directory before ST2 install will cause the installation to fail due to permissions.
+There is probably a workaround -> if you know it open an issue and let us know.

-1. Synced folders you may wish to utilitze to speed up setup of Vagrant box:
+1. Synced folders you may wish to utilize to speed up setup of Vagrant box:

     * `config`          --> synced to  `/opt/stackstorm/config`
     * `datastore_load`  --> synced to `/opt/stackstorm/datastore_load`